 By Gene and Katie Hamilton

-An old house renovation usually involves removing plaster walls, and demolition can be a good, albeit messy, job for a handy homeowner.
+An old house renovation usually involves removing lath and plaster walls, and demolition can be a good, albeit messy job for a handy homeowner.
 If you're involved in a rehab job that requires knocking down a wall, consider doing some of the grunt work and save money by doing it yourself.
+Think of yourself as a human wrecking ball and that's pretty close to describing the job.

 We've used a sledgehammer to break up the plaster and a prybar and bow rake to pull it off the lath.
 If you're working on a second floor room, consider jury-rigging a window chute using sheets of plywood to slide the debris outside to the dumpster.